Dulce Ann Hofer: Early life and education

 She has had further executive education at the Harvard Kennedy School at Harvard University, the University of Chicago Booth School of Business, and the Asian Institute of Management.

-Political career

-House of Representatives (2007 - 2010)
+House of Representatives (2007-2010, 2013-2022)

 Hofer ran and won as representative of the then-newly created 2nd legislative district of Zamboanga Sibugay in the 2007 local elections.

-2010 Gubernatorial run
+2010 Gubernatorial attempt

 She ran for governor of Zamboanga Sibugay in 2010 to replace her father, incumbent (at the time) governor George Hofer, but was defeated by Rommel Jalosjos.

-House of Representatives (2013 - 2022)

 2013, 2016, and 2019 elections

 She ran for congresswoman in 2013 against incumbent congressman Romeo Jalosjos Jr., and was successful.
 She would proceed to win in the 2016 and 2019 local elections.
 In the 17th Congress, Hofer served as the Chairperson of the Philippine House Committee on Higher and Technical Education.

 18th Congress

 In the 18th Congress, she was the Chairperson of the Philippine House Committee on Foreign Affairs, and was as member of the House Committee on Appropriations.
 On July 10, 2020, Hofer is among the 70 representatives who voted to reject the franchise renewal of ABS-CBN.